-SECTION 7 Your Part D prescription drugs: How to ask for a coverage decision or make an appeal

-Section 7.1 This section tells you what to do if you have problems getting a Part D drug or you want us to pay you back for a Part D drug
+SECTION 6 Your Part D prescription drugs: How to ask for a coverage decision or make an appeal Section 6.1 This section tells you what to do if you have problems getting a Part D drug or you want us to pay you back for a Part D drug

 Your benefits include coverage for many prescription drugs.
 To be covered, the drug must be used for a medically accepted indication.
 (See Chapter 5 for more information about a medically accepted indication.)
-For details about Part D drugs, rules, and restrictions, please see Chapter 5.
+For details about Part D drugs, rules, restrictions, and costs please see Chapters 5 and 6.
 This section is about your Part D drugs only.
 To keep things simple, we generally say "drug" in the rest of this section, instead of repeating "covered outpatient prescription drug" or "Part D drug" every time.
 We also use the term "drug list" instead of "List of Covered Drugs" or "Formulary."

-• If you do not know if a drug is covered or if you meet the rules, you can ask us.
+If you do not know if a drug is covered or if you meet the rules, you can ask us.
 Some drugs require that you get approval from us before we will cover it.

-• If your pharmacy tells you that your prescription cannot be filled as written, the pharmacy will give you a written notice explaining how to contact us to ask for a coverage decision.
+If your pharmacy tells you that your prescription cannot be filled as written, the pharmacy will give you a written notice explaining how to contact us to ask for a coverage decision.